When looking at accounts payable vs receivable, both are accounts that are found on the balance sheet.

 - Understanding the timing of payments is key to understanding when transactions will hit your accounts payable/receivable and when they will be registered on your cash flow.

-Ultimately, the concept of accounts payable and receivable are simple enough to understand.
+Ultimately, the concept of accounts payable vs receivable are simple enough to understand.

 But where it gets tricky is understanding their impact on cash flow and when this impact happens, which is crucial for getting the complete picture of your business.